-Titanium is a common material found in a myriad of products including watches, drill bits, laptops, and bicycles, just to name a few.
+Titanium is a common material found in many products, including watches, drill bits, laptops, and bicycles, to name a few.
 In pure form, it is lustrous and silvery-white in appearance.
-It has a melting point of 1,660°C, a density of 4.5 g/cc, and a vapor pressure of 10-4 Torr at 1,453°C. It is a sturdy material which is easily fabricated when heat is applied.
+It has a melting point of 1,660°C, a density of 4.5 g/cc, and vapor pressure of 10-4 Torr at 1,453°C. It is a sturdy material that is easily fabricated when the heat is applied.
 Its strong, lightweight characteristics and excellent corrosion resistance make it ideal for ocean liner hulls, aircraft engines, and designer jewelry.
-Titanium is biocompatible so it can be found in surgical tools and implants.
-Titanium is generally evaporated in vacuum for the purposes of wear and decorative, semiconductor, and optical coating.
+Titanium is biocompatible so that it can be found in surgical tools and implants.
+Titanium is generally evaporated in a vacuum for the purposes of wear and decorative, semiconductor, and optical coating.

 Titanium Pellet Information

 AEM Deposition provides Titanium pellets, Titanium wires, and Titanium powder, and the purity is 99.7% to 99.995%.